Anxiety and Stress – What’s The Difference?

 Chronic stress can change the bacteria in your digestive system as well.
 Bad bacteria begin to replace the good bacteria, which can be killed off.
 With different bacteria available, the foods you eat begin to digest differently.

-Chronic stress takes its toll on a huge number of people, and sleep is one of the first things to be affected usually.
+Chronic stress and anxiety takes its toll on the body, and sleep is often one of the first things to be affected.

-There are several steps you can take to help with stress management, so try these:
+There are several steps you can take to help stress management, so try these:

 Diet is also crucial so look first to your daily routine of what you eat, how much exercise you get and most importantly your support and contact with others in your daily life.